MJones180/pytorch_model_in_c/README.md

     cd build;
     ./main ../data_groups_approx_v2_2_epoch238.pt;

+The commands above are also run by the `run_build.zsh` script to ensure everything is working properly.

 The `../data_groups_approx_v2_2_epoch238.pt` is shipped with this repository for testing.
 Any other PyTorch model can be used, it will just need to be converted using the `create_torchscript_model.py` script from the `uml_picture_d` repository.